Cranberry ginger ale is a winter tradition in Canada. A warming combination of spicy, sour and sweet, it is usually bought in large 2-litre

 Here are a few flavours that can be added to the mason jar of cranberry ginger ale.

-- For a spicy ginger ale, add 2 tbsp of fresh grated ginger.
+For spicy ginger ale, add 2 tbsp of freshly grated ginger.
 This will float as it ferments, so I recommend straining before bottling.

 Homemade Cranberry Ginger Ale

 Homemade cranberry ginger ale is a sour, sweet, sparkling and spicy drink.
 Made with the ginger bug, it is a delicious and probiotic holiday tradition.